Joy Is an Inside JobJune 1, 2020 Save Article

 When we receive salvation through Jesus Christ, all things become new—and that includes our hearts.

 - If you want to know what’s down in your heart when you’re not walking in the Spirit, it will be revealed more by your reactions than your actions.
-How do you react when someone heads you off on the freeway or steals a parking place, or insults you?
+How do you react when someone cuts you off on the freeway or steals a parking space, or insults you?
 How do you respond to a snarky comment?

 - Someone has said, “What’s down in the well comes up in the bucket.”
-Think back to a time when someone tripped your wire and you lashed out in a way that grieved the Holy Spirit.
+Think back to a time when someone upset you and you lashed out in a way that grieved the Holy Spirit.
 How could you have handled it differently?
 What could you have said to diffuse the situation?

 - Have a game plan for next time.
 Jot down some ways you can respond.
 Use the following verses to help formulate your plan: